advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

    A) View All Flights

-   B) Search for a Flight
+   B) Search for a Flight :mag:

    C) Create New Flights